markjohnson303/angular-intro/readme.md

 * Use an Angular [filter](https://docs.angularjs.org/guide/filter) to render the data as JSON!
 Here is a [list](https://docs.angularjs.org/api/ng/filter) of options you can implement.

 * Pass a new variable `catchphrase` from the Controller to the View.
-Set it's value as "gotta catch 'em all!" and use an angular filter to uppercase it in the View.
+Set its value as "gotta catch 'em all!" and use an angular filter to uppercase it in the View.

 ##Directives